smeredith/smeredith.github.io/_posts/2021-01-01-interface.md

 The DRA-30 alone draws 30mA.
 With the add-on board but without the GPS, the power draw is 84mA.
 With the GPS attached, the total draw is 111mA.
+Add 10mA when the PTT LED comes on.

 ## Final Thoughts